-Puerto Vallarta as one of the most popular Mexican beach resorts for foreign tourists, has been investing to protect the local environment by supporting local sea turtle protection programmes for thirty years.
+Puerto Vallarta as one of the most popular Mexican beach resorts for foreign tourists has been investing to protect the local environment by supporting local sea turtle protection programmes for thirty years.

 Mexico has developed one of the most advanced sea turtle protection programmes globally.
 When you consider that tourism and travel to Mexico at the top position as the country's main export in North America's fastest growing economy, it was inevitable that there would be a marriage between tourism and environmental protection.

-The growing concern for nature and a healthy ecology is obvious when you analyse the growing number of environmental organizations all over the country, including the creation of national & marine parks, turtles being added to the list of endangered species, the understanding of environmental problems & waste management programmes.
+The growing concern for nature and a healthy ecology is obvious when you analyze the growing number of environmental organizations all over the country, including the creation of national & marine parks, turtles being added to the list of endangered species, the understanding of environmental problems & waste management programmes.

-Green Turtle (Chelonia-agassizii)
+Green Turtle (Chelonia agassizii)

 The sea turtle conservation programme enjoys strong government, private sector & tourism support all over Mexico.
 All the coastal states in Mexico, many of which are home to a number of Mexican beach resorts, providing support & funding for marine turtle conservation programmes.